Medical expert of the article

 Calculous sialadenitis is a type of obstructive pathology caused by blockage of the duct by a salivary gland stone.

-If the inflammatory disease progresses, then purulent-necrotic or gangrenous sialadenitis develops in the future.
-At the same time, there is a picture of severe phlegmon with severe edema, infiltration, hyperemia, fluctuation, etc.
+If the inflammatory disease progresses, then purulent-necrotic or gangrenous sialadenitis develops.
+In this case, a picture of severe phlegmon with pronounced edema, infiltration, hyperemia, fluctuation, etc. is noted.

-Ductal sialadenitis (or sialodochitis) is a consequence of congenital defects of the salivary glands (strictures and ectasias) in combination with weak immunity and hyposalivation, stagnation of saliva inside the ducts.
+Ductal sialadenitis (or sialodochit) is a consequence of congenital defects of the salivary glands (strictures and ectasias) in combination with weak immunity and hyposalivation, stagnation of saliva inside the ducts.

 Complications and consequences

-The acute course of sialadenitis can be complicated by damage to the oculomotor, optic, abducent, facial, vestibulo-cochlear nerves, as well as mastitis, pancreatitis, and nephritis.
-Often, boys and men develop orchitis.
+Acute sialadenitis may be complicated by damage to the oculomotor, optic, abducens, facial, vestibulocochlear nerves, as well as mastitis, pancreatitis, nephritis.
+Orchitis often develops in boys and men.

-If acute sialadenitis occurs against the background of general pathologies, it can be complicated by the divergence of the pathological process into the peripharyngeal space, into the tissues surrounding the carotid artery and the internal jugular vein.
-In some patients, purulent contents erupt into the external auditory canal.
+If acute sialadenitis occurs against the background of general pathologies, it may be complicated by the divergence of the pathological process into the peripharyngeal space, into the tissues surrounding the carotid artery and the internal jugular vein.
+In some patients, purulent contents break through into the external auditory canal.
 Rarely, damage to the walls of large vessels is observed, which entails bleeding.
-It is also possible venous thrombosis and blockage of the sinuses of the meninges.
+Venous thrombosis and blockage of the sinuses of the meninges are also possible.

 A late complication of advanced purulent sialadenitis is the formation of fistulas and parotid hyperhidrosis.

-If bacterial sialadenitis is not treated, it is possible to develop massive swelling of the tissues of the neck, which can provoke respiratory obstruction, septicemia, bone cranial osteomyelitis, and trigeminal neuritis.
+If bacterial sialadenitis is left untreated, massive swelling of the neck tissue may develop, which can lead to respiratory obstruction, septicemia, cranial osteomyelitis, and trigeminal neuritis.

-Common clinical diagnostic methods include questioning the patient, examining him, and palpation.
-Additionally, a laboratory study of blood and urine is prescribed.
-If we are talking about a child, then it is necessary to check with the parents whether he had previously had epidemiological parotitis, whether he had contact with patients.
+General clinical diagnostic methods include questioning the patient, examining him, and palpating him.
+Additionally, laboratory testing of blood and urine is prescribed.
+If we are talking about a child, then it is necessary to check with the parents whether he has previously suffered from mumps, whether he has had contact with sick people.

-If chronic sialadenitis is suspected, then the annual frequency of relapses, the size of the gland in different periods of the inflammatory process are specified.
-Attention is drawn to the condition of the skin over the site of the lesion, the volume and nature of the salivary fluid, the condition of the excretory salivary canals.
+If chronic sialadenitis is suspected, the annual frequency of relapses, the size of the gland at different periods of the inflammatory process are specified.
+Attention is paid to the condition of the skin over the affected area, the volume and nature of the salivary fluid, the condition of the excretory salivary ducts.

 - assessment of secretory function;